Efferent-Health/efferent-health.github.io/ReleaseNotes/eVue5.23/index.md

 <img width=400 src="i4.png">

-### Offline and Hybrid mode for SL5
+### Offline and Hybrid mode for SmartLink 5

-eVue has been adapted to work in offline and hybrid mode, making it possible for SL4 and Sl5 versions to coexist.
-The offline token returned on the user login from the cloud serves as a reference to encrypt any required request.
+eVue has been adapted to work in offline and hybrid mode, making it possible for SmartLink versions 4 and 5 to coexist.
-This offline token only serves for SL5 version onwards.

 <img width= 400 src="i5.png">